Kappalucky/Timesheet-Application---GM/README.md

 # Timesheet-Application-GM

-GM Interview Application
 Welcome to the **Timesheet Application** codebase.
-I ([@kappalucky](https://github.com/kappalucky)) is the original creator, you are more than welcomed to make use of the codebase, but be sure to follow the licensing details.
+I ([@kappalucky](https://github.com/kappalucky)) am the original creator.
+You are more than welcomed to make use of the codebase, but be sure to follow the licensing details.
 This program is based on the requirements given by Giant Machines.

 ### Built with: